 Experiment (OGLE) is finding that something is bending the light from distant stars.
-This type of bending effect happens when starlight goes past massive objects, like the proposed Planet X.
+This type of bending effect happens when starlight goes past massive objects.

 They go on to propose that one of these black holes is orbiting our sun